08 Nov Put No One Out of Your Heart

 Get a sense of your heart being expansive and inclusive, like the sky.
 The sky stays open to all clouds, and it isn’t harmed by even the stormiest ones.
 Keeping your heart open makes it harder for others to upset you.

 Notice that an open heart still allows for clarity about what works for you and what doesn’t, as well as firmness, boundaries, and straight talk.
-Mahatma Gandhi, Nelson Mandela, and the Dalai Lama are famous for keeping their hearts open while also being very effective.
+Mahatma Gandhi, Michelle Obama, and the Dalai Lama are famous for keeping their hearts open while also being very effective.

 Seeing all this, make a commitment to an open heart.